Guidelines for Authors

 Tables and Figures: Tables and figures should be numbered serially, and legends to illustrations should be prepared on separate sheets.
 Tables and figures will be placed near their first mention in the text; all tables and figures must be referred to in the manuscript.
 Follow the instructions given in the document of APA 7TH Edition.

-Section B: Guidelines about Manuscript Organization
+Section B: Guidelines for Manuscript Organization

 Title Page: The following elements must be included: